Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Introduction

 Let us describe the deformation ideas.
-The GGOR category $\mathcal{O}$ admits a quotient functor (the KZ functor of \cite{GGOR}) to the category of modules over a cyclotomic quotient of the affine Hecke algebra.
-This functor is fully faithful on certain subcategories: for example, on the categories of tilting and of projective objects.
-Also it is fully faithful on the whole category of standardly filtered objects ({\it $0$-faithful} in Rouquier's terminology) under some restrictions on the parameters for the Cherednik algebra.
-As Rouquier checked this implies that after a generic one-parametrer deformation of the categories of interest the KZ functor becomes {\it 1-faithful} (i.e., an isomorphism on $\Hom$ and $\Ext^1$ between standardly filtered objects).
-It is not difficult to see that two highest weight categories over $\C[[\hbar]]$ with quotient functors to the same category are equivalent provided their orders are the same, the quotient functors are 1-faithful and are equivalences over $\C((\hbar))$.
+The GGOR category $\mathcal{O}$ admits a quotient functor (the KZ functor of \cite{GGOR} to be reviewed in Section \ref{SS_KZ}) to the category of modules over a cyclotomic quotient of the affine Hecke algebra.
+This functor is fully faithful on certain subcategories: for example, on the categories of tilting and of projective objects, \cite[Theorem 5.3]{GGOR}.
+Also it is fully faithful on the whole category of standardly filtered objects ({\it $0$-faithful} in Rouquier's terminology) under some restrictions on the parameters for the Cherednik algebra, see \cite[Proposition 5.9]{GGOR}.
+As Rouquier checked in \cite[Proposition 4.42]{rouqqsch} this implies that, after a generic one-parameter deformation of the categories of interest, the KZ functor becomes {\it 1-faithful} (i.e., an isomorphism on $\Hom$ and $\Ext^1$ between standardly filtered objects).
+Two highest weight categories over $\C[[\hbar]]$ with quotient functors to the same category are equivalent provided their orders are the same, the quotient functors are 1-faithful and are equivalences over $\C((\hbar))$, \cite[Theorem 4.49]{rouqqsch}.
 So the problem is to establish an analog of the KZ functor for a truncated affine parabolic category $\mathcal{O}$.
-To produce a functor is not difficult, this is done using categorical Kac-Moody actions, what is much harder is to prove faithfulness properties.
+To produce a functor is not difficult, this is done using categorical Kac-Moody actions, we define a projective object representing the functor in Proposition \ref{Prop:FnDelta} below.
+What is much harder is to prove faithfulness properties.
 Recently, Rouquier, Shan, Varagnolo and Vasserot proposed to consider 2-parametric deformations and announced that 0-faithfulness in points of codimension 1 yields 1-faithfulness for the deformed categories.
-This is one ramification of the original technique of Roquier that we will use.
-More precisely, we reduce the equivalence conjecture to the following two claims.
-First, the quotient functor is $0$-faithful in codimension $1$ (roughly speaking, for a general parameter on a hyperplane in a parameter space), the category $\mathcal{O}$ significantly simplifies for such parameters.
-Second, the quotient functor is {\it $(-1)$-faithful} (i.e., faithful -- but a priori not full -- on standard objects) in codimension $2$.
-The second claim happens to be a much harder thing to check -- but it is, basically, sufficient to check it for $\ell=2$.
+Considering 2-parametric deformations is one extension of the original technique of Rouquier that we will use.
+We will see, Theorem \ref{Thm:Thm_equi} and Proposition \ref{Prop:Cher_proj_emb}, that it is enough to show that the quotient functor from the deformed affine category $\mathcal{O}$ is only 0-faithful.
+The 0-faithfulness condition follows from checking (-1)-faithfulness in codimension $1$, Proposition \ref{Prop:faith}.